Dried mushrooms intensify the rich flavour of this simple and delicious creamy mushroom soup. A cook-ahead starter the family will love.

 DH doesn’t like soup, so I rarely make it.
 But his parents were visiting us and they do like soup, so I had an excuse to make some.
 I picked a flavour that I thought DH wouldn’t object to too much, and hoped the for best.
 In the event, he ate a whole bowlful of this creamy mushroom soup, and even said, “I didn’t hate it.”
 Praise indeed.

-Kipper on the other hand refused to even try it, which is a mystery because she loves mushrooms.
+My daughter Kipper on the other hand refused to even try it, which is a mystery because she loves mushrooms.
 I think she was saving herself for the jelly, which came later.
+(Note to self: maintain secrecy about the identity of dessert.)

 The dried mushrooms give a deep, woodland mushroom flavour, which seems to intensify if you make the mushroom soup in advance and allow it to stand for a few hours before you eat it.
 The ones we have are a mixture of porcini, oyster mushrooms, and shiitake but I think any dried mushrooms would probably have a similar effect.